damon140/ur/web/README.md

 Will open a browser to play in.

-#### Recent Changes
+#### Recent Changes July 2023
-* July 2022 - make off board counters not overlap
+* make start player random
+* add Jazz voice sound for when you can't move on your turn

 #### TODO

+* implement a colour palette

+### DONE
+* make off board counters not overlap
 * change counter choice animation to not use square, change border colour instead
-* implement a colour palette

-&copy; 2022 Damon van Opdorp
+&copy; 2023 Damon van Opdorp